-The difference is particularly marked in the middle levels with the (originally) dense forest areas on the monsoon side and the dry steppe- to semi-desert-like mountain parts of the northeast, north and western slopes (► Fig. G-71).
-But also in the W and central Hindu Kush, in the Kohe-Baba, in the Paghman Mountains, etc., there are sometimes great differences between the N and S abdications, which are expressed in different occurrences of various open scrub vegetation.
-In the north one still finds Pistacia vera tree flats with the wild form of the edible pistachio.
-In central Afghanistan and further west, tree-flats with wild almonds and thorny dwarf almond shrubs (Amygdalus species) occasionally occur, and more rarely with Cercis griffithii (◘ Fig. G-72), a tree species that must still have been very common in the mountains around Kabul in the century before last.
+The difference is particularly marked in the middle belts with the (originally) dense forest areas on the monsoon side and the dry steppe- to semi-desert-like mountain parts of the NE, N and W slopes (► Fig. G-71).
+But also in the W and C Hindu Kush, in the Kohe-Baba, in the Paghman Mountains, etc., there are sometimes great differences between the N and S slops, which are expressed in different occurrences of various open scrub vegetation.
+In the N one still finds Pistacia vera woodlands with the wild form of the edible pistachio.
+In C Afghanistan and further to W, woodlands with wild almonds and thorny dwarf almond shrubs (Amygdalus species) occasionally occur, and more rarely with Cercis griffithii (◘ Fig. G-72), a tree species that must still have been very common in the mountains around Kabul in the last century.
 On other mountain slopes one encounters isolated remnants of Pistacia cabulica, a species also endangered by fuelwood scarcity and by overgrazing.
-Single trees at sacred places (Ziarat vegetation) indicate the once wider distribution.
+Single trees at sacred places (“Ziarat vegetation”) indicate the once wider distribution.

 Diamond (2012) notes that of the 56 total wild grasses with heavy seeds, 32 occur in the Mediterranean zone of western Eurasia alone, only 1 in England, 4 North America, 2 South America, and 2 in Australia (◘ Table G-3).
 Seed heaviness ranges from 10 mg to 40 mg.
 Diamond considers this advantage as one of the reasons why this area developed into an early center of civilization.